kwan22/habits/level4.md

 </details>

 ## DashCD control
-Be aware of DashCD and movement to control DashCD for setups.
+Be aware of DashCD (Dash CoolDown) and movement to control DashCD for setups.
 Learn to buffer consecutive dashes or dashes out of a hyper for grounded ultra timing.
 Use setups that rely on buffering a dash out of DashCD.
 Manage DashCD from vertical transitions and develop intuition for buffering out of vertical DashCD.

 <details>
   <summary>Grounded ultra timing</summary>